 This complex style of singing and playing of folk music.
 The style is characterized by vigorous, partly nasal singing and the sounds from musical instruments.

-For more in depth reading on each one, visit the UNESCO website, where they have great photos and videos that are truly fascinating.
+For more in-depth reading on each one, visit the UNESCO website, where they have great photos and videos that are genuinely fascinating.